Good to know and travel safely in Sicily

 For the best reception and integration in the city of Palermo, we recall the importance of 'The Mission of Hope and Charity' founded in 1991 by Brother Biagio Conte (a lay missionary) as a demonstration of how the people of Palermo (and Sicilians in general) are always ready and willing to help.

-The Mission focuses on welcoming and giving oneself to the new poor of the city, to those who remain behind and on the margins of society; tramps, vagrants, young drifters, alcoholics, ex-convicts, separated people, prostitutes, refugees, immigrants.
+The Mission focuses on welcoming and giving oneself to the new poor of the city, to those who remain behind and on the margins of society: tramps, vagrants, young drifters, alcoholics, ex-convicts, separated people, prostitutes, refugees, and immigrants.
 In the Mission they are called brother and sister without any distinction.

-Also in Palermo, 'Centro Astalli' has been a point of reference for migrants and refugees for 20 years.
+Also in Palermo, 'Centro Astalli' has been a reference point for migrants and refugees for 20 years.

 In the city, refugees and migrants are not considered as such and are easily and well integrated, surprising for their ability to learn the Italian language quickly.